autonity/docs.autonity.org/content/docs/validators/register-vali/_index.md

 Check your configuration as described in the "Important Note" at the start of this section.

 ### Step 4.
-Identify the validator ID

-Requery the list of validators to determine the validator ID.
-The [validator identifier](/concepts/validator/#validator-identifier) is created in the form of an account address derived from the validator [P2P node key](/concepts/validator/#p2p-node-key)'s public key.
-The newly registered validator's identifier should appear at the end of the validator list
+Confirm registration

+Confirm that the validator has been registered by checking that its identifier appears in the validator list:
 ```bash
 aut validator list
 ```